WilloIzCitron/karyakarsa-rest-api/README.md

 ## Limitations

-### Has No Spaces/New Line
+### Has No New Line
-Didnt planned for making has spaces/new line
+Didnt planned for making has new line

 ## License
 > :warning: THIS PROJECT ISN'T AFFILIATED WITH KARYAKARSA